MISTY-pipeline/spectacle/docs/modeling.rst

 .. note::
     When :ref:`fitting <fitting>`, including the `z` parameter indicates the redshift of the *input* dispersion.
 Spectacle will de-redshift the data input using this value before performing any fits.
+Also, the provided continuum is *not* included in redshifting.

 .. plot::